kuzudev/kuzudev.github.io/articles/attention_maps.md

 ## How to get

 Imagine, we have ViT final layer in Transformer Encoder block.
-In this final layer we have $h$ heads.
+In this final layer we have $$h$$ heads.
 From each head we can take:

 $$